 And so it can be said of us.
 We started as a little seed of an idea between a handful of farmers in 2012.
 With the help of UVM Extension staff in Middlebury, Vermont and a Conservation Innovation Grant from Vermont Natural Resources Conservation Service (NRCS), we became the Champlain Valley Farmer Coalition.

-We accomplish this through a positive and unified voice that provides targeted education and outreach to farmers and the public, and through facilitating communication between farmers, agencies, and non-governmental organizations in the spirit of working collaboratively to achieve common goals.
+We accomplish this through a positive, unified voice that provides targeted education and outreach to farmers and the public; advocates on behalf of farmers’ environmental interests; and collaborates with community partners to achieve common goals.

 Since our inception, we have worked tirelessly to grow our membership, participate in difficult conversations around agriculture, water quality, and soil health, and educate each other and our communities.